The SHAAP Team

 Christopher Graham, Research and Projects Officer

-Christopher Graham joined SHAAP as Research and Projects Officer in August 2020.
-Chris is currently studying for a Master's in Public Health at the University of Manchester.
+Chris Graham joined SHAAP as Research and Projects Officer in August 2020.
+Chris is also studying for a Master's in Public Health at the University of Manchester.
+As part of his role at SHAAP, Chris acts as SARN Co-ordinator (Scottish Alcohol Research Network).

-Before joining SHAAP, he worked in Online Education at the Royal College of Physicians of Edinburgh for approaching two years.
-Chris has degrees in medicine and psychology.
+Before joining SHAAP, Chris worked in online education at the Royal College of Physicians of Edinburgh for approaching two years.
+Chris has a range of research experience, with degrees in medicine and psychology.
 Email Chris.

 Former Consultant Psychiatrist, NHS Tayside Alcohol Problems Service and Honorary Senior Lecturer, Medical School, University of Dundee.
 Researched and published on health information and communication, on the counselling relationship in alcohol misuse treatment, as well as on more traditional medical topics such as cell changes in oral cancer.